Information last updated on December 1, 2014.

 And ask us about our Dog and Cat Food!
 Yes, even your pet can benefit from the food pantry!

 - Bond County Food Pantry - in association with

 Operation Food Search, Mid Illinois Food Bank, and Central Illinois Foodbank (part of Feeding Illinois and Feeding America) - helps fill the void for Bond County families.

 The pantry tries to supply basic food items to supplement an individual or family's monthly food budget.
 Most of the food distributed by the pantry is donated by local residents and the pantry is grateful to local growers,

 churches, businesses and organizations that make periodic donations.

-- Hours: The pantry is open on Mondays and Thursdays from 1 p.m. - 3 p.m.
+- Hours: The pantry is open on Mondays and Thursdays from 2 p.m. - 4 p.m.
 Since the pantry is staffed by volunteers, we appreciate participant adherence to the established hours.
-Product donations are accepted during normal Senior Center hours.
+Product donations are accepted during normal Food Pantry hours.
+Donations outside of normal Pantry hours should be delivered to the Senior Center.
 Checks should be made payable to Bond County Senior Center and designated for pantry use.

 - Please call or visit the Senior Center to pick up a complete informational pamphlet about Bond County Food Pantry services, income eligibility guidelines and volunteer opportunities.

 - The pantry serves residents of Bond County.
 The income eligibility guideline is established by the Illinois Dept. of Human Services and is periodically adjusted when the poverty guideline is changed.